zalando/problem/README.md

 [httpstatus.es](http://httpstatus.es/) is a convenient little site that has a unique URI for every status code which includes some information about it.
 A perfect match for our use case.

-But you may also have the need to add some little hint, e.g. as a custom title of the problem:
+But you may also have the need to add some little hint, e.g. as a custom detail of the problem:

 ```java
 Problem.valueOf(Status.SERVICE_UNAVAILABLE, "Database not reachable");